coderofsalvation/bullmq/README.md

 ### Isnt there already software for this?

 There are many enterprise-ish packages out there, but I wanted something deadsimple to configure.
-Next to that AMQP will be able to scale out to big servicebusses like RabbitMQ e.g.
+Next to that AMQP-support (not finished) will be able to scale out to big servicebusses like RabbitMQ e.g.

 ### Concepts